koakh/TypescriptReactClkReactDynamicFormProjects/NewRoolupClkReactDynamicForm/NOTES.md

 FINAL FINAL
 in the end is just
 $ npm run build:publish:push
-and refresh in browser TESTED
+and consumer app will detect the changes, recompile and refresh browser with changes